grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Percy," Hemi said looking directly at her, "we need her.
 You need to apologize and re-hire her.
 We can not leave this depot with no engineer and no welder aboard.
 And in case you had not noticed, there is not exactly a surfeit of talented crew waiting to be hired around this depot."

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Fuck."
 She kicked the battery shelving with her boot.
 "Fuck!
 You're right.
-You're always right and I fucking hate it when you're right.
+You're always fucking right and I fucking hate it when you're fucking right.
 I'll go see if I can re-hire that little fucknut."

 "Do it humanely.
 We need her to actually _want_ to stay and work."

-"Speaking of work, the other reason we need to re-hire her is I fell into a plum job for use up on there on the exchange floor.
-For the moment, we're flush."
+"Speaking of work, the other reason we need to re-hire her is I fell into a plum job for us up on there on the exchange floor.
+For the moment, we're fuckin' flush."

 "Yeah?"
-Said Hemi skeptically, knowing that a cargo job that paid well was unlikely to be easy or safe.
+Said Hemi skeptically, knowing that a cargo job that paid well was likely to be neither easy nor safe.

 "Yeah.
 We've also got some free advice to be out of here in 48 hours."
 She handed him the leather satchel full of coins.
 "Here's the money.
 You know how this goes.
 Spend what you have to to get us out of here quickly."

-"It's going to be tricky in this place to throw money around without also getting a bunch of useless hangers-on."
+"It's going to be tricky in this place to throw money around without also getting a bunch of useless hangers-on and value extractors."

 "But you're the best Deck Boss there is for people management Hemi.
-I'm sure you can walk that line between getting it done and not getting completely bilked.
+I'm sure you can walk that line between getting it done and not getting completely fucking bilked.
 I should also let you know I hired a new kid to work sonar."

-"I'm amazed.
-Seems like there's an unusual lack of greenies on the docks.
+"I am amazed.
+Seems like there is an unusual lack of green folks on the docks.
 Does she have any experience?"

 "Not a bit.
 But who trains people better than you Hemi?
-She should be by later, if she doesn't skip out from fear."
+She should be by the boat later, if she doesn't fuckin' skip out from fear."
 Percy gave him a light punch in the arm as she turned towards the cargo hold.
 "We can talk details over dinner later.
 Just keep things moving for the next few hours."
-She was already moving forward through the battery room into the cargo hold.
+She was already heading out of the battery room into the cargo hold.

 [//]: # (### re-hiring Chips)

-Percy made her way forward through the cargo hold and stood next to Chips, who was standing with her arms crossed watching a crew of over-sized dock workers sloshing around in the bilge water in tall rubber boots.
-A couple of them were bent over the now repeatedly stitched and patched gash that ran from the bottom of the boat up the curve of the side of the pressure hull.
+Percy picked her way around gear being prepped moving forward up the cargo hold to stand next to Chips, who had a foul look on her face and her arms crossed as she watched a crew of over-sized dock workers sloshing around in the bilge water in tall rubber boots.
+A couple of them were working a welding rig and bent over the repeatedly stitched and patched gash that ran from the bottom of the boat up the curve of the inside of the pressure hull.

-"I'm collecting my pay and leaving as soon as I see that these fuckheads do a job that will hold.
+"I'm collecting my fuckin' pay and fuckin' leaving as soon as I see that these fuckheads do a job that will hold.
 You're not pinning any fucking further leaks on me."
 Chips said to Percy.

 "Yeah.
 Hemi said you would do that.
 Thanks.
 How bad is it?"